-In accordance with the 2018 Code and Rule 720(4) of the Catalist Rules, all Directors shall submit themselves for re-nomination and re-election at least once every three (3) years.
+In accordance with the 2018 Code and Rule 720(4) of the Catalist Rules, all Directors shall submit themselves for renomination and re-election at least once every three (3) years.
 Pursuant to Regulation 89 of the Company's Constitution, at least one-third of the Directors are to retire by rotation at every annual general meeting of the Company ("AGM") and a retiring Director is eligible for re-election by the shareholders of the Company at the AGM, provided that all Directors shall retire from office at least once every three (3) years at an AGM of the Company.
 In addition, Regulation 88 of the Company's Constitution provides that a newly appointed Director can only hold office until the next AGM and then be eligible for re-election but shall not be taken into account in determining the number of Directors who are to retire by rotation.
 In reviewing the nomination of the retiring Directors, the NC considered the performance and contribution of each of the retiring Directors, having regard not only to their attendance and participation at Board and Board Committees meetings but also their time and attention devoted to the Group's business and affairs.

-The NC has recommended to the Board that Mr Wong Chee Meng, Lawrence and Mr Kum Soh Har, Michael be nominated for re-election at the Company's forthcoming AGM.
+The NC has recommended to the Board that Mr Wong Siew Cheong, Bill and Mr Sam Chee Leong be nominated for re-election at the Company's forthcoming AGM.
 In making the recommendation, the NC has considered each of the said Directors' overall contribution and performance.
 The Board has accepted the recommendation of the NC.
-Each member of the NC and the Board shall abstain from voting on any resolutions and making any recommendations and/or participating in any deliberations of the NC and the Board in respect of the assessment of their own performance or re-nomination as Director.
+Each member of the NC and the Board shall abstain from voting on any resolutions and making any recommendations and/ or participating in any deliberations of the NC and the Board in respect of the assessment of their own performance or re-nomination as Director.

-Mr Wong Chee Meng, Lawrence will, upon re-election as a Director, remain as the Independent Director of the Company, and the Chairman of the RC and a member of the AC and the NC.
-Mr Kum Soh Har, Michael will, upon re-election as a Director, remain as the Non-Executive Non-Independent Chairman of the Company, and a member of the AC and RC.
+Mr Wong Siew Cheong, Bill will, upon re-election as a Director, remain as the Executive Director and CEO of the Company.
+Mr Sam Chee Leong will, upon re-election as a Director, remain as an Independent Director of the Company, and a member of the AC and NC.
+Mr Sam Chee Leong is considered by the Board to be independent for the purpose of Rule 704(7) of the Catalist Rules.